immersive-web/webxr-ar-module/explainer.md

 Similar to mirroring, to make use of this mode an `XRPresentationContext` is provided as the `outputContext` at session creation time with a non-immersive session.
 At that point content rendered to the `XRSession`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
 The UA is also allowed to composite in additional content if desired.
 In the future, if multiple `XRLayers` are used their composited result will be what is displayed in the `outputContext`.
 Requests to create a non-immersive session without an output context will be rejected.

 Immersive and non-immersive sessions can use the same render loop, but there are some differences in behavior to be aware of.
 The sessions may run their render loops at at different rates.
-During immersive sessions the UA runs the rendering loop at the `XRDevice`'s native refresh rate.
+During immersive sessions the UA runs the rendering loop at the XR device's native refresh rate.
 During non-immersive sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
 The method of computation of `XRView` projection and view matrices also differs between immersive and non-immersive sessions, with non-immersive sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.

 Most instances of non-immersive sessions will only provide a single `XRView` to be rendered, but UA may request multiple views be rendered if, for example, it's detected that that output medium of the page supports stereo rendering.
 As a result pages should always draw every `XRView` provided by the `XRFrame` regardless of what type of session has been requested.